maelstrom-software/maelstrom/site/src/cargo_metest/test_pattern_dsl.md

 # Test Pattern DSL

-This domain-specific language has been designed specifically for `cargo-metest` to let users easily describe a set of tests to run.
+This domain-specific language has been designed specifically for `cargo-maelstrom` to let users easily describe a set of tests to run.

 If you are a fan of formal explanations check out the